Lamine Yamal

-Lamine Yamal Nasraoui Ebana (Note: /es/; /ca/.) (born 13 July 2007) is a Spanish professional footballer who plays as a right winger for club Barcelona and the Spain national team.
-Known for his flair, chance creation, and long-distance curling goals, he is regarded as one of the best players in the world.
+Lamine Yamal Nasraoui Ebana (Note: /es/; /ca/) (born 13 July 2007), commonly known as Lamine Yamal or simply Yamal, (Note: English-language publications such as The New York Times, Chicago Tribune, and Al Jazeera refer to him simply as "Yamal".
+However, Kyle Bonn of The Sporting News has written that it is improper to call him "Yamal", as it is not his surname.) is a Spanish professional footballer who plays as a right winger for the club Barcelona and the Spain national team.
+He is widely regarded as one of the best players in the world.
+(Note: Attributed to multiple references:)

-Yamal was a member of the youth academy, La Masia, before breaking into the Barcelona first team squad in the 2023–24 season.
-He became the youngest player to be nominated for the Ballon d'Or (at age 17) and also won the Kopa Trophy in 2024 and 2025, presented to the best young player in the world.
-In the following season, he was integral to Barcelona winning a domestic treble of the La Liga title, the Copa del Rey, and the Supercopa de España.
-At 18 years old, Yamal finished as runner-up for the 2025 Ballon d'Or.
+Yamal was a member of Barcelona's youth academy, La Masia, before joining the first team in the 2023–24 season at the age of 15.
+At age 17, he became the youngest player to be nominated for the Ballon d'Or, and in 2024 and 2025 he won the Kopa Trophy, awarded to the best young player in the world.
+Under manager Hansi Flick, Yamal helped Barcelona win a domestic treble during the 2024–25 season: La Liga, the Copa del Rey and the Supercopa de España.
+Barcelona retained the La Liga title in the 2025–26 season, with Yamal being named La Liga Player of the Season.
+At 18 years old, he finished as runner-up for the 2025 Ballon d'Or.

-Yamal has represented Spain internationally at various youth levels, and made his debut for the senior team in 2023, becoming the youngest player to represent and score for the country at age 16.
-He was selected for UEFA Euro 2024, playing an important role in helping Spain win their fourth title, while also winning the tournament's Young Player Award.
-He holds multiple records in his international career, including the youngest player to appear in a UEFA European Championship final (at age 17), the youngest player in a European Championship (at age 16), and the youngest goalscorer in a European Championship (at age 16).
+Yamal has represented Spain internationally at various youth levels and made his debut for the senior team in 2023, becoming the youngest player to represent the country at age 16.
+In 2024, he became the youngest player to score in the UEFA European Championship, earning the Young Player Award as Spain achieved their fourth title.
+At Yamal's FIFA World Cup debut in 2026, he won his first World Cup title.